-I’ve been drinking it for the last few nights and I’m really enjoying it.
-I’m a huge barrel proof fan and there’s a lot to like in this one.
-It’s a bold, yet approachable bourbon, with a lovely rye flavor which I enjoy immensely.
-This one is actually 3 bourbons in one.
+I’ve been drinking it for the last few nights, and I’m really enjoying it.
+I’m a huge barrel-proof fan, and there’s a lot to like in this one.
+It’s a bold yet approachable bourbon with a lovely rye flavor which I enjoy immensely.
+This one is actually three bourbons in one.
 You can drink it neat, with water or on the rocks.
-And according to their website it makes a great additional to some traditional, and not so traditional, cocktails.
+And according to their website, it makes a great addition to some traditional, and not-so-traditional cocktails.
 It’s definitely a bourbon that you should consider adding to your collection.

 **Some of you refer to this as the “finish” but let’s be honest.
 Don’t we all just want to know if it burns good?